 Without further ado, here are some of our favourite places to eat on the island.

 The Royal knows how to do things properly, with hospitality standards which compete with London’s finest.
-That may explain why Queen Victoria popped in for an afternoon tea whilst living at Osborne House.
+That may explain why Queen Victoria popped in for an afternoon tea while living at Osborne House.

-The hotel remains one of the finest and most prestigious places to eat on the Island, with a mention in every Michelin Good Food Guide to date.
+The hotel remains one of the finest and most prestigious places to eat on the Island.
 The restaurant is open to non-residents for silver service fine dining or an indulgent afternoon tea of delicate finger-shaped sandwiches and finger-licking pastries.
 We highly recommend paying a few pounds extra for the champagne option!

 You’ll need to book early if you’re hoping to visit The Hut this summer.
 It’s become the go-to restaurant for yachties sailing across from Lymington in the New Forest thanks to its insta-worthy meals and lively vibes.